pottee/usc-2c-ex/README.md

-A web project project automate test with playwright + JS playwright is really good support and all out of the box.
+A web project, automate test with playwright + JS playwright is really good support and all out of the box.
 Its report, trace, auto-waiting, pallarel test (workers) and debugging are awesome.